spljaa/libruspy/README.md

 Script can login, collect messages, school notices and trmetable events.
 There is class for storing data in sqlite3 file, and class to send an email with fresh data.

+I have no plans to provide write-like actions.
+Thus for sending a message one needs to use web browser.
+Simple reason for that is lack of testing environment - I do not want to spam teachers (yet...)